Another Word For FOR

 Verb : (transitive) To want strongly; to feel that one must have something.

-Verb : (modal verb) To be obliged or required (to do something).
+Verb : (modal, chiefly in the negative) To be obliged or required (to do something).

 lived